 8. South Curl Curl Rockpool

 Bondi Icebergs is famously one of the most photographed pools in the world.
 With iconic views over Bondi, this Australian landmark has been open for swimming since 1929 and features sparkling blue waters along with adult plus kid pools by the sea.
-It’s open all year round and you have to pay $8 to enter but you’ll be hard-pressed to find a better view to swim to.
+It’s open all year round and you have to pay $8 to enter but you’ll be hard-pressed to find a better view to swim to – and neighbouring Icebergs Dining Room offers Italian fare for anyone who just wants to come along and watch.
+Quite simply an icon.

 A short walk from the busy Dee Why Promenade is its 50-metre rockpool with lovely views over Dee Why Beach.
 The pool features a lap pool and a small toddler wading pool and dates back to 1915.
 Enjoy a leisurely swim in this bustling spot then discover a bunch of cosy coastal cafes along the Strand.

-Cronulla Beach is blessed with a number of gorgeous rockpools and ocean pools.
-The South Cronulla Rockpool, originally built in 1932 is its biggest with stunning views over the Sutherland Shire.
+Cronulla Beach is blessed with a number of gorgeous rockpools and ocean pools, including North Cronulla Rockpool and the Cronulla Children’s Pool.
+Our pick, though, is the biggest of the lot: South Cronulla Rockpool, originally built in 1932 and commanding stunning views over the Sutherland Shire.
 You’ll find the Olympic-sized tidal pool adjacent to the Esplanade with public toilets, changing facilities and showers easily accessible on-site.